The Lancet OCTOBER 17, 2009

 Key Findings

-2. Only 75% (68/90) of patients randomized to the ECMO arm actually received the intervention, indicating the trial assessed a strategy of specialist center referral rather than direct ECMO administration.
+2. Only 75% (68/90) of patients randomized to the ECMO referral arm actually received ECMO, indicating the trial evaluated a management strategy (referral to a specialist center) rather than just the ECMO device itself.

 Study Design